data-apis/array-api-typing/README.md

 > [!WARNING]
 > This package is in early development and is not yet stable.
 It is intended as a typing toolkit
-> for working the [Python array API standard](https://data-apis.org/array-api/latest/), but it
+> for working with the [Python array API standard](https://data-apis.org/array-api/latest/), but it
 > may change significantly in the future.